miriamkw/GluPredKit/README.md

 That's it!
 You can now run the desired command with the mentioned arguments.
 Always refer back to this guide for the correct usage.

+## Usage as a Python Dependency

+You can use GluPredKit to implement your own models and preprocessors, or simply use the provided components to generate GluPredKit charts with your results.

+1. Install GluPredKit as a dependency in your repository:
+    ```
+    pip install glupredkit
+    ```
+2. Use existing models (e.g. Ridge):
+    ```
+    from glupredkit.models.ridge import Model as Ridge
+    ```

+Or, implement your own components by inheriting from the base classes.

+For a full example, see `examples/main.py`, which demonstrates how to use GluPredKit as a dependency and generate charts.